ZeynepEminoglu/ChessGame-/README.md

 # Release 2
-Implement piece selection and valid move calculations for each piece.
+Task: Implement piece selection and valid move calculations for each piece.Do this by creating a variable for turn that will display a text saying blacks turn or whites turn at the bottom of the screen.
+Declare a functions  for checking valid moves for all pieces as = check_rook,check_bishop etc.

 Code Review: Piece selection is functional, and valid moves are accurately calculated.
 Turn-based logic has been implemented.

 Changes: Refined the logic for handling special moves like pawn promotion and castling.

 # Release 3
-Ensure proper handling of check and checkmate scenarios aswell as a gameover screen and a forfeit button.
+Task: Ensure proper handling of check and checkmate scenarios aswell as a gameover screen and a forfeit button.Add in a flashing square around the king when in check

 Code Review: The game correctly detects check/checkmate and highlights the king when in check the forfeit button displays a winner message and allows the player to